mailman-2097/nishad.link/src/content/blog/gitlab-runner-k8s-openshift.md

 ```

-In case of any issues, refer to the official documenation for configuring the [runner operator on Gitlab](https://docs.gitlab.com/runner/configuration/configuring_runner_operator.html)
+In case of any issues, refer to the official documentation for configuring the [runner operator on Gitlab](https://docs.gitlab.com/runner/configuration/configuring_runner_operator.html)

 You can also refer to the official documentation on setting up [ rootless buildah runners on Gitlab](https://docs.gitlab.com/ee/ci/docker/buildah_rootless_tutorial.html)

-If all goes to plan, as it occassionally does 😜.
+If all goes to plan, as it occasionally does 😜.

 🎉 All your runners will be online in Gitlab and ready for use. 🎉